lijunsong/udacity-vehicle-detection-and-tracking/README.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

-I encountered a problem where the feature vector size was too large to train.
+I encountered a problem where the feature vector size was too large to fit into memory, and took forever to train.
 That feature vector contained HOG features, spatial bins of (32, 32) size and color maps, length around 20k in total.
 I then reduced HOG size by increasing the orient parameter, remove color histograms, and reduce spatial bins size to (16,16).
-It can produce decent result, but color information is still useful and the model can be improved on that.
+With these improvement, it can produce decent result.
+(I can also use generator to solve memory issue, but the slowness is still a problem.)

 The scaling factor in sliding window search is tricky.
 Even if the model has 98% accuracy, if the scaling factor increase to 3, or decrease to 1.5, the model is going to have a lot of false positives.
 To solve this problem, I need explore more to get a better model and data.
+I believe the 98% accuracy on test set is overfitting because we have similar images in the given data.

+I noticed that current reconstruction of boxes will combine two cars nearby.
+Current algorithm will definitely fail in this situation.
+One way to solve this problem is to filter out more unqualified heatmap to produce tighter boxes, or probably introduce prediction confidence level to increment heatmap map (instead of +1)

+Another situation this algorithm will fail is when the car is in bit slop where the start and end position (y-axis) of sliding window is not tuned for these situations.